If you have a question about the residence hall, read through the answers to these Frequently Asked Questions.

 Yes, there are student lounges in both buildings.
 This space is intended as social space.
 The residents may agree to establish community quiet hours.

 Normal wear-and-tear housekeeping services are provided on a daily basis for public areas and public bathrooms only.
 You are responsible for cleaning your bedroom, bathroom, and kitchen, and supplying your own toilet paper.

 There is an elevator in both buildings.

 Stevens Commons and Common Areas are all accessible.
 There are also multiple suites with accessible kitchens, bathrooms, and bedrooms.

-If you have a disability and wish to request accommodations/modifications, a Request for Housing Accommodations Form from the Center of Student Support & Development will be included with housing offer information.
+If you have a disability and wish to request accommodations/modifications, a Request for Housing Accommodations Form from Student Support & Development will be included with housing offer information.

 A small fitness room in Stevens Hall is available for all residential students.
 The UMA Augusta Campus Fitness Center is also available to UMA students at no charge.

 Resident storage is limited to each resident’s individual room.
 There is storage for personal bicycles.

 The Community Advisors (CAs) and Director of Residential Life are required to host a number of events and programs for residential students per semester.
 Most of these programs will occur right in the common area.
 These programs are based on the needs and desires of each student community, and can be as diverse as the residents in the halls.

 Downtown Hallowell boasts a number of vibrant shops, restaurants, and other establishments as well as many community events that students will be able to enjoy.
 The UMA Office of Student Life regularly hosts events and sponsors activities for students.